 There was the story of Edith Cavell.
 She was a British nurse in Belgium during World War 1.
 She helped Allied soldiers escape from German - occupied Belgium.
 Eventually, she was caught by the Germans and executed.
 Her sacrifice became a symbol of courage and resistance.

-One interesting story is about the Christmas Truce during World War I. In the trenches, soldiers from both sides, the Allies and the Central Powers, spontaneously stopped fighting on Christmas.
-They came out of the trenches, exchanged greetings, and even played football together.
+One interesting story is about the Christmas Truce in 1914.
+Soldiers from both sides spontaneously stopped fighting on Christmas Day.
+They came out of their trenches, exchanged greetings, and even played football together.
 It was a brief moment of humanity in the midst of the brutal war.